ibigen/ReporType/readme.md

 ## Instalation
 You need to have  [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) installed.
-All the other dependencies will be automatically installed with detect_type.
+All the other dependencies will be automatically installed with ReporType.
 For installation, you need to: